 The first thing I suggest we work on is her naps.
 Once she takes longer naps (1-2 hours) regularly (2-3 times a day) she will be less overtired at night.
-That will help her with settling and self soothing.
+That will help her with settling and self-soothing because we know an over-tired baby won't sleep easily.
 The regularity during the day will also improve her sleep at night.

 That means starting the nap when she is well fed, has played a bit but is not overtired yet.
+An over-tired baby won't easily fall asleep nor sleep longer stretches.
 When she starts staring, rubs her eyes, yawns etc., those are early signs that tell you she should be in bed asap.
 Once she gets overactive and/or cranky it is too late, so you know you should start earlier next time.
 Typical nap times at her age are mid-morning, early-afternoon and for some babies also late afternoon.

 To help her take longer naps, you can help her (body) get into the habit of sleeping for longer.
 The easiest way is to avoid her waking up after the usual 30 minutes by having her on the move.
 That means you either carry her in a baby sling or take her for a walk in the stroller for say 1-1,5 hours at least.
 Do this with every nap when practical, or every other nap for a short week.
 You may see quick results.

 Another way to keep her asleep beyond the first 30 minutes, is to go to her about 5 -10 minutes before she wakes, and place your arm on her tummy, or stroke her head, or any other that you know comforts her.